-Alcohol and Drug Abuse Division – CARES
+Alcohol and Drug Abuse – Hawaii CARES

-Historically, SUD treatment programs in Hawaii have operated independently of each other, offering limited or little coordination of services without ensuring that client care shifts freely between levels of care as clinically appropriate.
-CARES intends to provide a re-designed, coordinated and responsive system of care that provides clinically appropriate substance abuse treatment and recovery support services statewide.
-Services need to be on demand to those who need it, when they need it, and where they need it.
+The Hawaii Coordinated Access Resource Entry System, or Hawaii CARES, is a coordinated and responsive system of care for substance use disorder (SUD) treatment and recovery support services.
+Hawaii CARES provides universal intake, screening, assessment, care coordination, referral, placement determination, and linkages to appropriate service modalities and resources across the state.
+Historically, SUD treatment programs in Hawaii operated independently of each other, offering limited or little coordination of services without ensuring that client care shifts freely between levels of care as clinically appropriate.
+Hawaii CARES is modeled after the American Society of Addiction Medicine criteria for SUD services and provides on-demand care to those who need it, when they need it, and where they need it.

-- To authorize client services utilization;
+- Authorizing client services utilization;

-- To review requests for extension of services; and
+- Reviewing requests for extension of services;

 - Collecting data on utilization of treatment and recovery services;